apache/beam/learning/prompts/documentation-lookup/45_spark_runner.md

 ***5. Monitor Your Job:***

-Monitor the execution of your pipeline using the Apache Spark [Web Interfaces](https://spark.apache.org/docs/latest/monitoring.html#web-interfaces), which provide information about tasks, stages, and overall progress.
-Access the Spark UI by navigating to the appropriate URL (usually `localhost:4040`) in your web browser.
+Monitor the execution of your pipeline using the Apache Spark [Web Interfaces](https://spark.apache.org/docs/latest/monitoring.html#web-interfaces), which provides information about tasks, stages, and overall progress.
+Access the Spark UI by navigating to the appropriate URL (usually `localhost:4040`).
 Metrics are also accessible via the Apache Beam [REST API](https://spark.apache.org/docs/latest/monitoring.html#rest-api).
 Apache Spark offers a [metrics system](https://spark.apache.org/docs/latest/monitoring.html#metrics) for reporting metrics to various sinks.

 ***Portable Spark Runner (Python)***

 ***1. Deploy Spark with Your Application:***

-You will need Docker installed in your execution environment and a JobService created.
-A JobService is a central instance where you submit your Beam pipeline, which then creates a Spark job for execution.
-Starting from Beam 2.20.0, pre-built Spark Job Service Docker images are available on [Docker Hub](https://hub.docker.com/r/apache/beam_spark_job_server).
+You will need Docker installed in your execution environment.
+Pre-built Spark Job Service Docker images are available on [Docker Hub](https://hub.docker.com/r/apache/beam_spark_job_server).

 Start the JobService endpoint:

 ```python
 docker run --net=host apache/beam_spark_job_server:latest
 ```
+A Beam JobService is a central instance where you submit your Apache Beam pipeline.
+It needs to be provided with the Spark master address to create a job for execution on your Spark cluster.

 Submit the Python pipeline to this endpoint, providing Beam JobService with the Spark master address to execute the job on a Spark cluster: